InternetOfPeers/hiero-message-box/README.md

 7. Sends the encoded payload to the topic with type `ENCRYPTED_MESSAGE`

 The recipient will automatically detect the format, decrypt, and display the message when polling.

+#### Large Messages and Chunking

+The Hedera Consensus Service (HCS) automatically splits messages larger than **1KB** into multiple chunks.
+This application **transparently handles chunked messages**:

+- **Automatic Reassembly**: Messages split across multiple chunks are automatically reassembled before decryption
+- **No Size Limit**: Send messages of any size - the system handles chunking transparently
+- **Chunk Detection**: Uses `chunk_info` metadata from Mirror Node API to identify and group related chunks
+- **Sequential Processing**: Chunks are reassembled in order using `initial_transaction_id` as the grouping key

+**Example**: A 2KB message will be split into 2-3 chunks by HCS, but you'll receive it as a single decrypted message.

 ### Remove Message Box